Erreur32/nginx-proxy-manager-Bash-API/README.md

 git reset --hard origin/main  # Replace 'main' with your branch name if different
 ```

-If you have local changes that you **don’t want to lose**, consider making a backup before running these commands.
+If you have local changes that you **don't want to lose**, consider making a backup before running these commands.

 ### ❓ Why Was This Done?

-This action was necessary to **remove sensitive data** from the repository’s history and ensure better security.
+This action was necessary to **remove sensitive data** from the repository's history and ensure better security.

 ### 💀 Need Help?